 Half of all Americans have high blood pressure, also known as hypertension, and many don’t even know they have it.

-According to the National Institute of Health, high blood pressure develops when blood flows through your arteries at higher-than-normal pressures.
-Your blood pressure is made up of two numbers: systolic and diastolic.
+High blood pressure develops when blood flows through your arteries at higher-than-normal pressures.

-If you care about blood pressure, please read studies about cannabis linked to 3-times higher death risk in high blood pressure, and how to treat slightly high blood pressure.
+If you care about high blood pressure, please read studies about why common herbs may help lower high blood pressure, and vitamin B can help reduce drug-resistant high blood pressure.

 Copyright © 2022 Knowridge Science Report.
 All rights reserved.